aiiger/discord-bot2/README.md

 4. Start the bot: `npm start`

 Note: Local development requires configuring the FACEIT application to accept localhost as a redirect URI.
 For production, use the Heroku deployment.

+## Troubleshooting

+### Invalid Scope Error

+If you encounter an error like `{"errors":[{"message":"Invalid scope: chat","code":"AUTH","http_status":400,"parameters":null}]}`, make sure:

+1. You have enabled the specific chat scopes in your FACEIT Developer Portal:
+   - chat.messages.read
+   - chat.messages.write
+   - chat.rooms.read

+2. Your application is using these exact scope names in the authorization request.
+The generic 'chat' scope is not valid - you must use the specific scope names listed above.

+3. After making changes to scopes in the Developer Portal, you may need to:
+   - Clear your browser cookies/cache
+   - Revoke the application's access in your FACEIT account settings
+   - Try authenticating again